Burke-Lauenroth-Lab/workflow_guidelines/git_workflow.md

 The most effective way to correctly merge is to be __proactive and conscientious__ before the merging occurs.
 Use a Git GUI to inspect (1) what changes have occurred on the master branch and (2) what changes have occurred on your development branch.
 If separate files have been worked on and there is no overlap in file development, your merge will have no conflicts and be straightforward.
 In fact, when you open a pull request on GitHub, it will automatically detect whether your development branch has conflicts or not.
 If there is none, there is an option to automatically merge.

-However, if there are merge conflicts (i.e. there has been development on the same file & lines on both branches), you will need inspect these conflicts, one by one, and decide which version is to be included in the final merged version of your branch.
+However, if there are merge conflicts (i.e. there has been development on the same file & lines on both branches), you will need to inspect these conflicts, one by one, and decide which version is to be included in the final merged version of your branch.
 Make sure to read the commit messages from the recent changes in the master to understand why and where there has been changes in code.
 In general, you should aim to retain the specific functionality (whether it was an enhancement or bugfix) on your branch, but make sure it integrates well with the, potentially new, overall workflow of the master.
 There are many situations where you may need to go back and re-write functionality in your feature branch based on new changes in the master, after the merge.

 ### Merge Tools